lf87/gulp-and-webpack-front-end-boilerplate/README.md

 Don't forget to run these before sending the final build off to QA and/or production.

 *  **The production flag** Run Gulp using the `--production` flag, this will - Minify CSS, Uglify JS, and Strip out all JS alert and console logs.
 Running this will allow you to work as normal, the major difference is that the Scripts tasks will take longer to compile.

 ## Primary Functions
-Below is a a brief description of each function, some of which may need to reconfiguring on a project per project basis.
+Below is a brief description of each function, all of which can be reconfigured on a project per project basis.

 ### Browser Sync
 **File**: server.js